a-da/interceptoraptor/README.rst

     Transport intercepted data to your IDE environment.

 3. Replay:
-    Replay captured info from data environment into your IDE environment.
+    Replay captured from data environment into your IDE environment.

 4. Repeat "Replay" step until you find a solution to the problem.